We don’t support this browser anymore.

 Why some cash is important

-This is because, if you’re living on a lower fixed income in retirement, you have less flexibility to meet unexpected costs, so you need more savings to fall back on such as the need to fix the boiler or a car repair.
+This is because, if you’re living on a lower income in retirement, you have less flexibility to meet unexpected costs, so you need enough savings to fall back on such as the need to fix the boiler or a car repair.

-You may also want to have some further cash handy for a specific reason, for example, to act as a buffer in case of a sudden drop in the market which impacts your investment income.
+If a large portion of your income is coming from investments then you might need closer to three years to act as a buffer in case of a sudden drop in the market which impacts your investment income.

 The Active Savings account provides one online platform where you can choose as many savings options as you like, from many bank and building society partners.
-You can pick and mix between easy access and consistently competitive fixed rate products.
+You can pick and mix between easy access and fixed rate products offering competitive rates.

 What help is available?